Garden-AI/garden/docs/user_guide/tutorial.md

 ## Tutorial: Develop a Garden from Scratch

-This tutorial will guide you through developing a Garden from scratch: registering a Model, creating and registering a Pipeline, adding the Pipeline to your Garden, and publishing your Garden.
+This tutorial will guide you through developing a Garden from scratch: creating and registering a Pipeline, adding the Pipeline to your Garden, and publishing your Garden.
 It will then show you how to use published Gardens, including how to find a published Garden and execute its pipeline(s) on a remote Globus Compute endpoint of choice.

 #### Prerequisites

-1. A pre-trained machine learning model saved in a format compatible with the SDK, i.e., `sklearn`, `pytorch`, or `tensorflow`.
-2. The Garden CLI [installed](../installation) on your system.
+1. The Garden CLI [installed](../installation) on your system.

 ### Create a Pipeline